chill117/sequel/readme.md

 			not_in: [8, 9, 10]// Where 'other_value' is NOT equal to any of the values in the array.
 		}
 	},
+	order: 'id ASC',// Order the results by the 'id' field in ascending order.
 	limit: 5,// An integer that specifies the maximum number of records to update.
 Default is no limit.
 	debug: true// When TRUE, debugging information will be printed to the console.
 }